 In TRD, there is a large unmet need for new therapies to bring more patients into rapid and durable remissions.
 We estimate that approximately nine million people in the United States and Europe have TRD.
-We have completed a Phase 1 healthy volunteer clinical trial, in which administration of GH001 via inhalation was observed to be well tolerated at the investigated single dose levels and in the individualized dosing regimen with intra-subject dose escalation.
-GH001 is currently being investigated in the Phase 2 part of an ongoing open-label, single-arm Phase 1/2 clinical trial in patients with TRD.
-We expect to complete our ongoing Phase 1/2 .
-In the completed Phase 1 part of this ongoing trial, no serious adverse clinical trial in events, or SAEs, were observed and all adverse drug reactions, or ADRs, were mild and resolved spontaneously.
-Based on observed clinical activity in this part of the trial, we also believe that administration of a single dose of GH001 has the potential to induce rapid MADRS remissions in certain patients.
-The goal of the ongoing Phase 2 part of the trial is to assess whether an individualized dosing regimen with intra-subject dose escalation can further increase the MADRS remission rate as compared to a single GH001 dose.
-We plan to request a pre-IND meeting with the FDA and a Scientific Advice meeting with the EMA and, pending the outcome of these meetings, we plan to initiate a multi-center, randomized, controlled Phase 2b trial in TRD.
+We have completed two Phase 1 healthy volunteer clinical trials (GH001-HV-101 and GH001-HV-103), in which administration of GH001 via inhalation was observed to be well tolerated at the investigated single dose levels and in the individualized dosing regimen with intra-subject dose escalation within a single day.
+We have also completed an open-label, single-arm Phase 1/2 clinical trial in patients with TRD (GH001-TRD-102).
+In the completed Phase 1 part, no serious adverse events, or SAEs, were observed and all adverse drug reactions, or ADRs, were mild and resolved spontaneously.
+Based on observed clinical activity in this part of the trial, we also believe that administration of a single dose of GH001 has the potential to induce ultra-rapid MADRS remissions in certain patients.
+Based on observed clinical activity in the Phase 2 part of the trial, we believe that administration of an individualized dosing regimen with intra-subject dose escalation within a single day can further increase the MADRS remission rate as compared to a single dose of GH001.
+As a next trial of GH001 in TRD, we plan to submit clinical trial applications in several European countries for a multi-center, randomized, controlled Phase 2b trial (GH001-TRD-201) in the third quarter of 2022.
+We have recently submitted a request for a pre-IND meeting with the FDA to discuss our planned filing of a U.S. IND for GH001 in TRD.
+The meeting has been granted by the FDA for the second quarter of 2022.
+The proposed IND-opening study is a Phase 1 imaging study in patients with TRD designed to further elucidate the mechanism of action of GH001 (GH001-TRD-104).

-Advancing GH001, into clinical development in additional psychiatric and neurological disorders beyond TRD in other psychiatric and neurological disorders with unmet medical need.
-We plan to initiate proof-of-concept Phase 2a trials in two such disorders in
+Advancing GH001, into clinical development in additional psychiatric and neurological disorders beyond TRD